Astronomia nova: Part 4

 In part 4, Kepler develops an accurate theory to account for the motion of Mars based on the observations and the physical hypotheses that were laid out in the previous section.

 In chapters 41-44, Kepler proves that the orbit of Mars is not a circle.
 The procedure once again uses the fact that the Earth, sun and Mars form a triangle.
 The Earth-sun distance can now be calculated accurately from the theory developed in the previous section, and the heliocentric longitude of Mars is determined from the vicarious hypothesis.
 For any given observation of Mars, the position of Mars can now be plotted accurately using the following procedure: plot the position of Earth using the theory developed in the previous section.
 Then, draw a line extending from the sun in the direction given by the vicarious hypothesis.
 Draw a line from the Earth in the direction corresponding to the heliocentric longitude that Mars is observed.
 The intersection between these two lines is the position of Mars.
 Finally, a correction is made for the fact that Mars is not in the plane of the ecliptic when observed, by using the latitude determined from the sun.
 By plotting several points of Mars on its orbit, Kepler shows the path of Mars is smaller at the sides than the best fit circle. thus, the path is an oval.

 In chapters 45-50, Kepler attempts to find the physical cause of deviation of the planet from a perfect circular path.
 He considers the following model: the magnetic rays from the rotating sun move the planet in a circular path.
 But the planet's own internal magnetic force causes it to move on a circle of its own, creating an epicycle.
-The motion of the planet on this epicycle is uniform, while the motion of the planet around the sun is non-uniform, its speed being giving by the law of area.
+The motion of the planet on this epicycle is uniform, while the motion of the planet around the sun is non-uniform, its speed being given by the law of area.
 This motion should create an oval path.

 Constructing this oval is extremely difficult however, so Kepler settles on another idea: compute the distances of the planet from its epicycle and use the vicarious hypothesis to determine the direction of the planet from the sun.
 The oval path that is constructed by this method is slightly wider at the perihelion than at aphelion, so this orbit is properly an egg shape.
 In order to make use of his law of areas, Kepler needs to determine the area of this egg shape, which is not a trivial problem.
 Kepler approximates the oval as an ellipse, noting that the area should not differ significantly from the oval.